|

 How to conduct the test

-The following data has been obtained from the results of tests
+The following data has been obtained from the tests

 Females |